 There are two main reasons for nutritional deficiencies.
-Either your diet is lacking some essential nutrients or you aren’t absorbing your nutrients effectively.
+Either your diet is lacking some essential nutrients or you aren’t absorbing thenutrients you consume effectively.
 Normally, you absorb most of your nutrients into your bloodstream through the walls of your small intestine.
-Poor absorption (malabsorption) can be caused by a lack of necessary enzymes, infections, parasites, pancreatic disease, lactose intolerance, celiac disease (gluten intolerance), prolonged use of antibiotics, or any damage to the intestine from radiation, inflammation, trauma, or surgery.
+Poor absorption (malabsorption) can be caused by, infections, parasites, pancreatic disease, lactose intolerance, celiac disease (gluten intolerance), a lack of necessary enzymes, prolonged use of antibiotics, or any damage to the intestine.

-No one really knows all the reasons why the immune system sometimes goes haywire.
 The stress hormone cortisol is one suspect.
 Your body produces more cortisol, for example, when you don’t sleep well or you’re stressed out.
-Over time, high cortisol levels can cause serious damage to many of your systems, including your immune system.
+Over time, high cortisol levels can cause serious damage to the immune system.
 Your immune system also can be weakened by certain medicines, smoking, alcohol, and poor nutrition.
-Infections such as the flu virus, mononucleosis, and measles can weaken the immune system for a short time, while diseases such as AIDS can inflict permanent damage.
+Infections such as the flu virus, mononucleosis, and measles can weaken the immune system for a short time, while chronic diseases may impact immunity more permanently.

-Some of these health conditions are easily identified by their symptoms — weight loss, sleep problems, and skin, nail and hair problems.
-However, it takes more work to find the underlying causes of these conditions, as well as to identify conditions such as metal toxicity or nutritional deficiencies.
-If you think you may have any of these conditions, your doctor will discuss your symptoms and medical history with you, do a physical exam, and run appropriate tests.
-Sometimes it takes a series of tests to identify or explain some of these chronic conditions, but taking the time to pin down an accurate diagnosis gives you and your doctor the best chance of finding effective treatment.
+Some of these health conditions are easily identified by their symptoms, while others require more work to find the underlying cause.
+Identifying conditions such as metal toxicity or nutritional deficiencies can be challenging.
+If you think you may be experiencing symptoms related to a chronic condition, your prescriber can discuss your symptoms and medical history, and perform a physical exam with appropriate tests.
+It may take a series of tests to identify or explain some of these chronic conditions, but dedicating the time to work with a health care professional and establish an accurate diagnosis gives you the best chance of finding effective options

 TreatmentsThere are compounded medications designed to help with each of these conditions.

-- Low dose naltrexone — May boost your natural endorphins to trigger positive feelings; reduces insulin resistance; may increase growth hormone; modulates appetite; reduces inflammation; may improve sleep; helps normalize thyroid function.
+- Low dose naltrexone —May boost your natural endorphins to trigger positive feelings; reduce insulin resistance; may increase growth hormone; modulate appetite; reduce inflammation; improve sleep; normalize thyroid function.